YNemokun/tictactoeAI/README.md

    With these basic functions, we can build a tic-tac-toe game against a random computer.

   ### Dictionary

    The two methods will return the first of all max/min values from a dictionary.

   ### Maximizer

-   The maximizer will maximize the moves for the maximum player, usually X or human.
+   The maximizer will maximize the returning value of the moves for the maximum player, usually X or human.

   ### Minimizer

-   The minimizer will minimize the moves for the minimun player, usually O or computer.
+   The minimizer will minimize the returning value of the moves for the minimun player, usually O or computer.

   ### Utility functions

    This function will calculate the values of each position for the current board.
    We will assign a value for each state of winning: